 The SS of 1842, District Court No. 21778 (C 11/4/1842), noted (still) 15 miles in “actual use, extending to Besenti's Cabaret in Terre aux Boeufs, and an additional 4 miles of railway...near Lake Borgne, passing through Proctor's Plantation, 2 miles of which was laid without iron(!)” including “nearby a small frame house erected at the place called Ducros Landing and known as ‘the Railway Hotel’”.
 It listed, without more descr., two locomotives (“Versailles” and “New Orleans”, poss.
 Baldwin 4-2-0 types, built ca. 1837 at the earliest), six passenger coaches, six freight cars.
 A trip to “Lake Borgne” in 1853 might have heralded the completion of the Mexican Gulf RR Co.
 (DP 10/20/1853).
 A definite date has eluded research.
 A later SS in 1854 (DP 5/7/1854) listed four locos, “some are new”.
 Only three months later, a comment about the road's passenger cars being “much stronger than usual” begs the question — had new equipment been acquired?
 (DP 8/4/1854).
 It's possible newspaper accounts condense the SS text, omitting details the railroad historian seeks.
 Hurricane Katrina in 2004 destroyed mortgage office records which printed SS, but perhaps the original SS exist in Orleans Parish Sheriff's Office archives.

 The Civil War put hardships on all businesses, especially in N. O., which fell to Union forces in 1862 and was under military occupation until the 1870s.
 The Daily True Delta edition of 10/22/1865 reported, “W. E. Bakewell, executor, announces ....
 Cars run daily, depart 8:00 a.m., return same day ....
 This road is offered for sale.”
 Sheriff's foreclosure sales brought by exasperated lenders (banks) and investors were almost too numerous to tally accurately.
 Sadly, there were no buyers, and after a loco boiler explosion in 1868, the MGRR suspended operations and remained moribund until in 1877 the Mississippi, Terre aux Boeufs RR Co. was chartered with capital from John R. and Edward C. Elder of Indianapolis, Ind.
 Several N. O. investors became directors and were elected officials, and in 1883 construction started.
-The new RR was 5' gauge, because the only RR with physical connection was the Pontchartrain RR, and it had the same wide gauge (which see).
+The new RR was 5' gauge, because the RR with which it intended to connect was the Louisville & Nashville, a 5' gauge road.
 The construction of the Elder road, or as N. O. citizens referred to it, the “Shell Beach RR”, was closely followed by N. O. papers (DP of 1883: May 5 & 29, June 6, July 2, Aug.
 2 & 16, Sept.
 4, 19, 23, 25, & 29, and Oct.
 2 & 13).
 The Elders planned to build a second RR 38 miles long from a junction with the Shell Beach line to Pointe a la Hache (Plaquemines Parish seat) and the Mississippi River landing at Bohemia.

 The Shell Beach line opened to service Aug.
 8, 1884.
 R. S. Spellman was Superintendent, G. B. Nickolson Chief Engineer, and Charles Franz contractor who built the depot buildings.
 The N. O. depot at Elysian Fields and St. Claude was an impressive 20' tall, 24' wide, and 236' long (5664 sq. feet).
 The original depot built in the 1830s was probably razed or used for another purpose.